-At TruLab we are harnessing the power of blockchain technology to put smart tech to work.
+At TruLab we are harnessing the power of mobile technology to put smart tech to work.
 Our encrypted technology provides a secure and intelligent way to track samples throughout the clinical trial process.

 Gone are the days of flipping through logbooks, searching for scribbles that might point clinical site managers towards a freezer a lost sample may be hiding in the back of.

 TruLab’s solution allows for real-time tracking of samples for the entirety of the clinical trial, from collection to biobank.
 The best part for site managers?
 All of this real-time data is available instantaneously on users’ iPhones.

 No More Drug Sponsors Breathing Down Your Neck

 TruLab’s solution allows both drug sponsors and trial managers to track samples in real-time.

 Our solution leaves all parties happy: